turingschool-examples/mod4-tech-challenges/pascal.md

 # Pascal's Triangle

-## Instructions

-1. Fork this gist, then "edit" the gist
-2. Fill out the questions below
-4. Submit by the due time as instructed in Zoom

-Do not publish your code on a public repl.it or repo or other public means.

 Read about Pascal's Triangle [here](http://en.wikipedia.org/wiki/Pascal's_triangle)

 Write a function that, given a depth (n), returns an array representing Pascal's Triangle to the n-th level.